ianframe/APCSAutograder/README.md

 # AP CS Project Autograder
 ### Summary
-This Bash script is used to run an autograder for an entire collection of students in the AP CS A classroom.
-This can easily be re-purposed for other Java-based CS classes.
+This Bash script is used to run an autograder using JUnit for an entire AP CS A classroom.
+This can easily be repurposed for other Java-based CS classes.
 At the conclusion of running the script, a single CSV file will contain the percentage of passed test cases for each student, sorted alphabetically by last name.
 ___________

 ### Project Dependencies
-* Java (verify system installation in Terminal with `java -v`
+* Java (verify system installation in Terminal with `java -v`)
 * [JUnit 4.X](https://junit.org/junit4/)
+_______

 ### Project Configuration Before Grading
 1. Each project/assignment should have its own unique directory at a classroom-wide level (e.g. `Chatbot/` or `PictureLab/`), hereafter generically called `Project/`.
 There should be one `Project/` per assignment in the gradebook; individual directories for students will placed inside `Project\`.